Obama poised for new sanctions on Russia if no progress on Ukraine

 Under an international accord signed in Geneva last week, illegal armed groups in Ukraine, including the pro-Russian rebels occupying about a dozen public buildings in the east of the country, are supposed to disarm and go home.

-Washington accuses Moscow of fomenting unrest in eastern Ukraine while Russia denies this and counters that Europe and the United States are supporting an illegitimate government in Kiev.
+In what has become the worst stand-off between Russia and the West since the Cold War, Washington accuses Moscow of fomenting unrest in Ukraine's east.
+Russia denies that and counters that Europe and the United States are propping up an illegitimate government in Kiev.

-"So far at least we have seen them not abide by the spirit or the letter of the agreement in Geneva," Obama said of the Russian leadership on a visit to Japan.
+"So far at least we have seen them not abide by the spirit or the letter of the agreement in Geneva," Obama said of Russia on a visit to Japan.

 "We have prepared for the possibility of applying additional sanctions," he told a news conference.
 "There’s always the possibility that Russia, tomorrow, or the next day, reverses its course and takes a different approach."